-We have three, part-time employees who work together and with our board and our many community partners to keep our organization moving forward.
-The strategy, the sweat, the time by the creek, all contribute to the success of the Piney Creek Watershed Association.
+We have two, part-time employees who work together with our board and our many community partners to keep our organization moving forward.
+The strategy, the sweat, and the time by the creek, all contribute to the success of the Piney Creek Watershed Association.

 Meet The Employees